manokel01/TinyWeather/microcontroller/README.md

  ## Installation

-After creating the model and converting with TensorFLow Lite copy the file ("model.h) in same folder as Arduino sketch.
+After creating the model and converting with TensorFLow Lite copy the file ("model.h) in same directory as the Arduino sketch.

 Upload sketch (.ino file) to the Arduino using the Arduino IDE.